 Ann gave me the recipe, along with lots and lots of apples from her tree, so I could try it out.
 This pie filling is so good!
 After making my first batch, I ate some of it just as it was and decided, in addition to pie filling, it would also be great as a warm topping for pancakes, french toast, yogurt (top vanilla or plain yogurt and some granola with it for a great breakfast or snack), and even as a topping for ice cream.
 It also reminds me of those fried apples at Cracker Barrel—so I think it could work great served as a fruity side dish!

-An added bonus it that this apple pie filling smells so wonderful as it’s cooking, especially after the first few hours–the apples, cinnamon, and other spices will give your kitchen a wonderful autumn aroma!
+An added bonus is that this apple pie filling smells so wonderful as it’s cooking, especially after the first few hours—the apples, cinnamon, and other spices give your kitchen a wonderful autumn aroma!